mikamp116/ctf_challenge/README.md

 Humans still find it difficult to get passwords from hashes, so you may find additional files to assist you.

+Find the three words from the digests and add a "_" between them to get the password.

 Happy hacking!